How We Go

 Riding

 Horses and pack animals have been part of life in the Espinhaço since diamonds were first discovered here in the early 18th century.
-They still play a vital role in local culture, work, and transport, and offer one of the most memorable ways to move through the range.
+They still play a vital role in local culture, work, and transport, and remain one of the most memorable—and sometimes practical—ways to travel through the range.

 Overlanding